slavanorm/clone_digger_py3/README.md

-application to find duplicates in code based on AST
+application to find duplicates in code of your program

 how to run:
 > import clone_digger_py3